invinciblevenom/debloat_samsung_android/README.md

 7. Set battery usage to "Unrestricted" for "com.samsung.android.biometrics.app.setting" to fix any fingerprint bugs.

 ## How to:
 Just download the latest release and run the script.
+Choose between Light or Heavy depending on your usage.
+Post debloat script, run the Tweaks script and then Restart your phone.

-Warning: This is extreme debloat script.
-It removes almost all apps which can be safely removed.
+Warning: It removes almost all apps which can be safely removed.
 Many features may break after using this.
-For normal users, use "Light_debloat.bat"

 To restore any app just run the following command:
 ~~~
 adb shell cmd package install-existing <name of package>